MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Enable Defender for Servers Plan 2 on your Azure subscription.md

 ---
 lab:
-    title: 'Exercise 01 - Enable Defender for Servers Plan 2 on your subscription'
+    title: 'Exercise 01 - Enable Defender for Servers Plan 2 on your Azure subscription'
-    module: 'Module 02 - Enable Defender for Servers Plan 2 on your subscription'
+    module: 'Module 02 - Enable Defender for Servers Plan 2 on your Azure subscription'
 ---

->**Note**: To complete this lab, you will need a [subscription.](https://azure.microsoft.com/en-us/free/?azure-portal=true) in which you have administrative access.
+>**Note**: To complete this lab, you will need an [Azure subscription.](https://azure.microsoft.com/en-us/free/?azure-portal=true) in which you have administrative access.

-The main goal of this exercise is to provide hands-on experience in configuring and enabling Microsoft Defender for Servers Plan 2 within an subscription.
+The main goal of this exercise is to provide hands-on experience in configuring and enabling Microsoft Defender for Servers Plan 2 within an Azure subscription.
 This will allow you to monitor and protect your cloud resources against security threats.

 ---